 If you have Aerospace 303 but don’t have Gummi Pflege Stift it is a reasonable alternative and is certainly better than not applying any protection at all.

-It will accelerate the drying out and cracking of rubber and cause serious issues for your doors and windows.
+A product with these ingredients will accelerate the drying out and cracking of rubber and cause serious issues for your doors and windows.

 We recently covered this topic in an article titled “How To Clean Tires To Look New“.
 To summarize, not only do tires obviously get dirty, but they also turn brown over time.